Columbus Clippers: Awards

 The franchise has been awarded these honors by Minor League Baseball.

-Seventeen players, two managers, and two executives have won league awards in recognition for their performance with Columbus.
+Eighteen players, two managers, and two executives have won league awards in recognition for their performance with Columbus.

 Radio and television

-All Clippers home and road games are broadcast on WMNI AM 920 and Easy 95.1 FM.
+All Clippers home and road games are broadcast on WMNI AM 920.
 Live audio broadcasts are also available online through the station's website as well as on the team's website and the MiLB First Pitch app.
 Games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball.

 As of 2021, Ryan Mitchell and Scott Leo serve as play-by-play announcers.
 Several former Clippers broadcasters have gone to work in Major League Baseball, including: John Gordon (1977–1981), Rick Rizzs (1981–1982), Pat Hughes (1982), Terry Smith (1983–2001), and Tom Hamilton (1987–1989).